-Summer Student Research: Schriger ’14 examines dating violence among Chilean college students
+Summer Student Work: Schriger ’14 examines dating violence among Chilean college students

 By late July, Simone Schriger ’14 had finished her off-campus semester program at the Universidad Austral de Chile.